inoas/glacier/README.md

 4. You can still pass in `--target erlang` or `--target javascript` like so `gleam test --target erlang -- --glacier`, or like `gleam test --target javascript -- test/my_module_test.gleam`.

 To enable this behavior, all you have to do is add *Glacier* as a dev dependency, aka `gleam add glacier`, open `./test/YOUR_PROJECT.gleam` and replace `gleeunit.main()` with `glacier.main()`.

+*Note: gleam test must only be executed from the base project directory!*

 ### Testing against Erlang & JavaScript